jayb967/upworkNextJS/README.md

 # Dynamic Routing example

 This is an example taken from the nextjs repository which shows usage of dynamic routing.
-It contains the arcitecture of the low footprint context we will be using in projects.
+It contains the architecture of the low footprint context we will be using in projects.

 This example contains two dynamic pages: